Alicia-Hong/AliciaJacksonPhD_ContextBridge_Corpus/README.md

    - Annotation scheme used for data labeling

 2. **Data Processing**
-   - Python scripts for data preprocessing
+   - Preprocessed data with annotations and evaluation scores
    - Description of the data pipeline developed for annotation

 3. **Model Training**